hvarS/AmazonPrivacy/scraping_2/com-3/README.md

 ## Shreyase
 1. Scrape books related to **Medical**.
 2. Go inside the `books` folder.
-3. Open terminal and run the command - `scrapy crawl relationshipspider`.
+3. Open terminal and run the command - `scrapy crawl medicalspider`.

 After completion of this step, a `.csv` file will be generated in the `product_links` directory.
 Push that file to the `Data` folder in the parent directory and ping me!